 When I’ve visited Waldorf high schools like Hawthorne Valley School, Kimberton Waldorf, Shining Mountain Waldorf, and Sacramento Waldorf, I’ve been deeply impressed by the campus vegetable gardens where students and teachers work together to grow healthful food.

 The Sterling College campus includes a working farm and extensive gardens that produce twenty percent of the food served in the college dining hall, and Sterling has the highest percentage of “Real Food” of any college in the country.
-Sustainable Agriculture is currently the most popular academic major at Sterling, and many students elect to self-design a major that combines Sustainable Agriculture and Outdoor Education coursework.
+Sustainable Agriculture is currently the most popular academic major at Sterling, and many students elect to self-design a major that combines Sustainable Agriculture & Food Systems and Outdoor Education coursework.

 Although many Waldorf schools are expanding, generally speaking Waldorf schools are small schools where students and faculty are able to develop authentic personal relationships.
 Sterling, with its total enrollment of 125 students, is a college where everyone – from the President to each incoming first-year student – is on a first-name basis.